Puppy love: who gets the dog in separations?

 Mediation and collaborative law are much more effective in dealing with the dog issue, as it’s the couple who controls the agenda in these processes.
 They can, and inevitably do, talk about anything they want.

-I’ve had two very recent cases where we were sorting out not only how the dog shares its time between the couple, but also about payments for vet bills and dog food.
+Over time, I’ve dealt with numerous cases where we've needed to sort out not only how the dog shares its time between the couple, but also about payments for things such as vet bills and dog food.

 In one case, it was the very issue of the dog that brought the couple to tears, which proves just how important family pets are to their owners and how much they’ll fight to keep them.